-A little known fact about eBook distribution is that each retail channel has their very own set of requirements for accepting content that your eBook must meet before it can be sold.
+A little known fact about ebook distribution is that each retail channel has their very own set of requirements for accepting content that your ebook must meet before it can be sold.
 These requirements may sound scary at first, but they are actually pretty great.
 By following the requirements set by each retailer, you can be sure your customers get the most robust experience from reading your work.
-To help, here are the top five reasons we’ve seen eBooks bounce back from distribution.
+To help, let’s cover 5 things to keep in mind when creating your ebook.

 - No description or description too short – Describing your work might be the most important step of all.
 Not only does a book description double as a great marketing tool to get readers interested, it’s also used to catalogue your work in retail channels all over the world.
 For this step, you’ll be asked to provide details including category and genre, keywords, description, language, licensing and edition number.
 It’s crucial you provide consistent information here that matches any details you have already provided or stated in your book and on your cover.
 Many retailers require this information to be accurate in order to list your content and make sure it gets in front of the right readers.

-- Inappropriate or illegal content (erotic, malicious, or plagarized content) – This one is pretty self-explanatory.
+- Inappropriate or illegal content (erotic, malicious, or plagiarized content) – This one is pretty self-explanatory.

 - Non-English content – Unfortunately, we’re unable to distribute non-English eBooks at this time.

 - Poor image quality (borders, pixels) – You’ve probably come across a picture on the Internet that was hard to see no matter how much you zoomed in or reloaded the page.
 Pixelated or blurry images won’t show up on today’s high resolution computers, tablets, phones and eReading devices.
-This means they can’t go in your eBooks either.
-If you decide to include images in your eBook, we can only accept high-resolution, three color, RGB (red, green, blue) formatted pictures.
+This means they can’t go in your ebooks either.
+If you decide to include images when creating your ebook, we can only accept high-resolution, three color, RGB (red, green, blue) formatted pictures.
 Four color, CMYK (cyan, magenta, yellow, key black) images will not translate properly.